Customs Warehouses

 • providing the warehousekeeper with all import declaration details

-• Making sure the warehouse is approved for the type of goods you want to deposit includes making sure the warehouse can accept chilled, frozen, or special storage needs such as chemicals.
+• Making sure the customised warehouse is approved for the type of goods you want to deposit includes making sure the warehouse can accept chilled, frozen, or special storage needs such as chemicals.

 • When your goods are removed from the customs warehouse, they are correctly declared.